SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

          op: not-equals
 ```

-## RBAC
+### RBAC

 TODO: mention the required RBAC rules.

-## Deployment scenarios
+### Deployment scenarios

 The processor supports running both in agent and collector mode.

-### As an agent
+#### As an agent

-When running as an agent, the processor detects IP addresses of pods sending records to the agent and uses this
+When running as an agent, the processor detects IP addresses of pods sending spans to the agent and uses this
-information to extract metadata from pods and add to records.
+information to extract metadata from pods and add to spans.
 When running as an agent, it is important to apply
 a discovery filter so that the processor only discovers pods from the same host that it is running on.
 Not using
 such a filter can result in unnecessary resource usage especially on very large clusters.
 Once the fitler is applied,
 each processor will only query the k8s API for pods running on it's own node.